apollographql/apollo-server/docs/source/api/plugin/usage-reporting.md

 </td>
 <td>

+If `true`, the plugin sends a usage report to Apollo Studio after every request instead of sending batched reports.

-Sends a usage report after every request.
-This options is useful for stateless environments like Amazon Lambda where processes handle only a small number of requests before terminating.
-It defaults to true when used with an ApolloServer subclass for a serverless framework (Amazon Lambda, Google Cloud Functions, or Azure Functions), or false otherwise.
-(Note that "immediately" does not mean synchronously with completing the response, but "very soon", such as after a setImmediate call.)
+This option is useful for stateless environments like Amazon Lambda where processes terminate after handling a small number of requests.

+The default value is `true` when using an `ApolloServer` subclass for a serverless framework (Amazon Lambda, Google Cloud Functions, or Azure Functions) and `false` otherwise.

+Note that "immediately" does not mean _synchronously_ with completing the response, but rather "very soon", such as after a `setImmediate` call.

 </td>
 </tr>